humberto-ortiz/pelican-test/content/pages/teaching/ccom3030-f2025/practica-funciones.md

 pair of arguments (see [Number Functions](https://pyret.org/docs/latest/numbers.html#%28part._.Number_.Functions%29) in the pyret manual).
-Write a function to find the smallest element of three numbers passed to the function. `num-mid(a, b, c)` should return the smallest of a, b, or c argument.
+Write a function to find the smallest element of three numbers passed to the function. `num-smallest(a, b, c)` should return the smallest of a, b, or c argument.

 HINT: use function composition